kellan/laughingmeme/_posts/2026-06-30-canonization-and-the-overhang.md

 layout: post
 ---

 David Bessis's ["The fall of the theorem economy"](https://davidbessis.substack.com/p/the-fall-of-the-theorem-economy) is ostensibly about LLMs and the pursuit of pure math, and I found it fascinating in its own right, even while I'm not qualified to evaluate a number of his claims.
-Worth stopping and reading.
+Worth stopping and reading on its own.
 Additionally he names a couple of key trends that will be familiar to any engineering leader in this moment, and gives us two very useful terms.

 > "The product of mathematics is clarity and understanding.
 Not theorems, by themselves.” — Bill Thurston